Last Updated: 06 January, 2026

 With GPS tracking, radar overlays, and live streams already a part of the storm-chasing community, integrating a betting market wouldn’t seem far-fetched, especially with geofenced mobile apps.
 Kansas is already renowned for its position in Tornado Alley, which could leverage novelty markets like this to enhance digital engagement, boost tourism, and potentially increase seasonal revenue spikes.

-If even a small fraction, say, 0.02%, of the state’s annual sports betting handle came from storm-chasing wagers, it could result in tens of thousands in wagers and tax revenue.
+If even a small fraction, say, 0.02%, of the state’s annual sports betting handle came from storm-chasing wagers, it could result in tens of thousands of dollars in wagers and tax revenue.
 Additionally, it would engage weather enthusiasts who may not otherwise be attracted to traditional sports betting.

 Kansas has a golden opportunity to bring an unexpected twist to the betting world with the Sunflower Prop Series, a seasonal, novelty DFS concept built around the state’s iconic flower.
 Participants would “draft” Kansas counties based on historical bloom patterns, weather forecasts, and soil reports, earning points for various categories such as the earliest blooms, tallest sunflowers, or even most pollinator visits recorded during the growing season.
 All of this data is available from agricultural extensions and conservation groups, so contest results could be easily verified.